 Most recently, I am a student with Rhonda Britten’s Fearless Living Life Coach Certification Program.
-Through my studies, I have been able to more fully ingrain the following two habits into my daily life and hope they might also help you gain more inner joy.
+Through my studies, I have been able to more fully ingrain the following the habits of intention and gratitude into my daily life and hope they might also help you gain more inner joy.

 You can read more about these tips in Rhonda Britten’s book Fearless Living: Live Without Excuses and Love Without Regret.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 (Click image to view on Amazon)

 1 – Have gratitude for what you DO have.

 Practicing gratitude is a great way to offset negative emotions as they come up.
 If you find yourself complaining, quickly replace it with a gratitude; something that you are grateful for in the situation.

 So if you’re stuck in traffic and realize your thoughts are making a big mix of bad emotions, switch your thoughts to being grateful.
 For example, instead of ranting about the heavy traffic, remind yourself that:

 - You have a car to get you places